Land Use Bylaw Rewrite

 Get Informed

-• Read the existing Land Use Bylaw.
+- Read the existing Land Use Bylaw.

-• Read the Pathways Report that we developed during the Learn Phase that summarizes best practices in how land use bylaws, or zoning bylaws, can be structured.
+- Read the Pathways Report that we developed during the Learn Phase that summarizes best practices in how land use bylaws, or zoning bylaws, can be structured.
 It identifies a set of possible “pathways”, proven regulatory approaches used by municipalities across Canada, North America, and beyond, that may be appropriate for application in Canmore and set the foundational structure of a new Land Use Bylaw.

-March 26, 2026 from noon-1 p.m. | We hosted an online webinar where you will hear from our project team who answered your questions following a presentation.
+- Watch our Webinar.
+We hosted an online webinar on March 26, 2026 as part of our first round of engagement where you will hear from our project team who answered your questions following a presentation.

 Get Involved